 - Preheat oven to 350 F and place rack to middle position.
 Halve the peppers lengthwise and remove the seeds and white pith with a spoon.
 Place in a 9×13 inch baking dish or in the bottom of a slow cooker.

 - Add the olive oil to a medium pan set over medium heat.
 When hot, add fennel seeds and cook stirring quickly until fragrant.
 Then, cook the ground beef in the pan, breaking it up into small pieces until cooked through.
-Stir in the marinara sauce and cook until thickened.
+Stir in the tomato sauce (marinara or your favorite) and cook until thickened.
 Cool and mix in 1/2 of the mozzarella cheese.